i2group/analyze/documentation/developer_essentials_example_dld.md

 Before you begin
 ----------------

-The data load direct example project requires the development version of i2 Analyze, prepared according to the instructions in the deployment guide.
+The data load direct example project requires the development version of i2 Analyze, prepared according to the Developer Essentials deployment instructions.
 However, the example has no additional requirements.

-Note: All the data acquisition example projects in Developer Essentials use the same XML data, and the same code for transforming and converting that data into i2 Analyze items.
-These artifacts are in the `C:\IBM\i2analyze\SDK\sdk-projects\da-example-common` directory, to which all of the data acquisition examples have access.
+Note: All the data acquisition example projects in Developer Essentials use the same XML data, and the same code for transforming and converting that data into items in the Analysis Repository.
+These artifacts are in the `SDK\sdk-projects\da-example-common` directory, to which all of the data acquisition examples have access.

 About this task
 ---------------